 2. Open it.
 Create a password when asked.

-3. In the menu bar along the top of your screen, click its icon.
-In the prompt, enter the password.
+3. In the menu bar along the top of your screen, click the AppLocker icon.
+When prompted, enter the password.
 Click Enter.

-This method, as well as Method 4, is less practical.
-I still talk about it here for you to consider.
-Note that it doesn’t lock any built-in Mac app.
+This method is not that practical.
+But I will still talk about it for your consideration.
+Note that the method can’t lock any built-in Mac app.

-This method to lock apps on Mac involves the use of Disk Utility, a built-in macOS utility to perform disk-related tasks, and is basically about creating an encrypted disk image and moving the apps of your choice to the disk image.
-Skip this if you are not comfortable or familiar with Disk Utility.
+This method to lock apps on Mac involves the use of Disk Utility, a built-in macOS utility to perform disk-related tasks, and is about creating an encrypted disk image and moving the apps of your choice to the disk image.

 1. On your Mac, open Disk Utility.